This guide was updated on November 23, 2019.

 Hotel Paris Saint Honore – gay owned hotel located at 21 rue de Penthievre, it’s a little bare-bones, but conveniently located.

 Guesthouse La Maison Bleue – Receive a gay-friendly welcome from Alain and Christophe.
 Relax in their brick house (circa 1920) and its gorgeous Parisian garden.

 There are many sites for apartment rentals in Paris, with AirBnB probably being one of the most popular.
 Prices are generally comparable to budget hotels, especially if you’re willing to get a room in a shared apartment.

 There are even a few LGBT-oriented booking sites like misterb&b with listings from gay hosts for gay guests where you can either rent a whole apartment or a private room in a shared apartment.
-Understanding Paris’ gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid.
-In fact, misterb&b is headquarter in Paris so there’s no better place.
+Understanding Paris’s gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid.

 Sightseeing & Activities in Paris

 Eiffel Tower – only the most visited monument worldwide, (7,000,000 plus annually) this structure is recognized by one and all.

 The Catacombs – Your taxi driver may refer to this as Les Carrieres de Paris but whatever you call it, just make sure you see this exclusive Paris subterranean world.
 The lines can be massive so try arriving very early and avoid weekends or other popular times.

 The Louvre – the Eiffel Tower of museums (most visited) which holds some of the world’s most famous works of art.

 Musee d’Orsay – here you will find impressionist paintings and other superb collections.